BnSalahFahmi/ng-library-store/README.md

 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Goals

+The main goal of this repository is to provide an up to date example of :
+###### Angular application for the front end part following all recent best practices in various areas like:

+- `@ngrx/store` - including reducers, actions, selectors
+- `@ngrx/effects` - for implementation of side effects like `http` requests, logging, notifications,...
+- `@ngrx/entity` - for CRUD operations
+- `@ngrx/router-store` - to connect the Angular Router to @ngrx/store
+- `@ngrx/store-devtools` - to enable a powerful time-travelling debugger.
+- `@angular/material` - material design components
+- routing

+###### Spring Boot Application for the back end part to show how CQRS(Command And Query Segregation) and ES(Event Sourcing) pattern has to be implemented.

 ## Documentation

 * Axon Framework - http://www.axonframework.org/